shy2net/nestjs-angular-starter/README.md

 ### Testing (Unit Tests\API Tests)

-This template comes with Jest integrated.
+This template comes with Mocha\Chai integrated.

 There are tests for all of the following: